-So doing reviews is a really great thing and comparing it right?
-So that people can understand what they can expect from the products, what they can expect from the software and what they can expect from the services.
+Doing reviews is a really great thing and comparing it right?
+That people can understand what they can expect from the products, what they can expect from the software and what they can expect from the services.

 And this hopefully gives you a lot of ideas.
 I review a lot of things.
 I review a lot of products.
 I review a lot of software and I don’t review people at the moment, but you could, you could review services and just, you know, lots of ideas to help you pump out content for vlogmas.

 Now, the next one is as a content block is case studies and stories, right?
-So when I talk about this content block, this is all about sharing either your experience or sharing, you know, other people’s experiences.
+When I talk about this content block, this is all about sharing either your experience or sharing, you know, other people’s experiences.
 And what do I mean about that?

 I’ll also be telling stories about, you know, just in general, like content creation and my journey on YouTube and people want to hear it.
 People want to hear the story.
-So hopefully you can either get other people involved in vlogmas if you can and interview them.
+Hopefully you can either get other people involved in vlogmas if you can and interview them.

 That’s a great way of creating content, or you can tell your own stories if you can’t get people on to, you know, record or to do a call and to record that.
-So stories journey very, very important.
+Stories journey very, very important.
 Now the next one is tips, guides and help.

-So this is a big one in terms of the content that you’ll be able to create, because it’s all about breaking down processes, right?
-And it’s all about helping people get from point a to point B. So once again, I talked about how this vlogmas I will be talking a lot about setting up my podcast because if you look at all of the steps involved in setting up a podcast, you’ve got to get all the equipment and you’ve got to figure out all the, how the equipment works.
+This is a big one in terms of the content that you’ll be able to create, because it’s all about breaking down processes, right?
+And it’s all about helping people get from point a to point B. Once again, I talked about how this vlogmas I will be talking a lot about setting up my podcast because if you look at all of the steps involved in setting up a podcast, you’ve got to get all the equipment and you’ve got to figure out all the, how the equipment works.

 And it’s, it’s a guide to help people get through it.
 And tips as well, you know, people want tips.
 People want tips to be better at things.
 I do a lot of live streaming tips.
 I do a lot of social media tips, whatever it is, like people need help, people need help to get through their pains and their struggles.

 And it’s all about moving people to the next step.
-So hopefully this gives you like so many ideas on different things that you can create, and I’m going to show you now, ’cause that was essentially my five blocks.
+Hopefully this gives you like so many ideas on different things that you can create, and I’m going to show you now, ’cause that was essentially my five blocks.
 You know, I talked about step-by-step processes.

 I talked about, you know, the recommended toolkits or the things that you use.
 I talked about reviewing products.
 I talked doing case studies and stories and telling, you know, the process of the journey.
 And I talked about tips.
 Now, let me show you my vlogmas list.

 Let me just make sure that I’m showing you the right thing.
 Okay, let’s go over to my screen.
-So this is my list for vlogmas.
-So, these are the ideas that I’m doing.
+This is my list for vlogmas.
+These are the ideas that I’m doing.
 And as you can see, I’ve got, you know, lots of tutorials and I’m updating a lot of the tutorials on my channel that did really well, that are out of date.

 I’m going to show you how to do the overlays.
 I’m going to show you how to add a guest.
 And it’s not about the length of the video it’s about, does that help them complete a task?

 Does that give them value that they can do something?
 Are they learning something?
 Right?
-So that’s, that’s how I came up with these topics.
+That’s how I came up with these topics.
 I’m going to talk about mobile live-streaming equipment.

 It’s a question that you guys asked me about all the time.
 How do you live stream from a mobile device?
 I’ll, I’ll be breaking that down.
 And then as you can see, from 15 onwards, it’s all about podcasting because that’s a journey that I’m going through right now.